rya-sge/access-denied/_posts/2024-03-28-ethereum-staking.md

 With PoW, no identification system is required since you don't care who minted the blocked, only a correct hash was necessary.

-But with staking, validators have now identities and you need digital signatures to uniquely identify them.
+But with staking, validators have now identities, and you need digital signatures to uniquely identify them.

-For this purpose, Ethereum does not use the traditional Elliptic curve signature (secp256k1) as for legacy chain wallet (e.g EOA) but uses another cryptography scheme called **BLS**, which stands for Boneh–Lynn–Shacham.
+For this purpose, Ethereum does not use the traditional Elliptic curve signature (secp256k1) as for legacy chain wallet (e.g. EOA) but uses another cryptography scheme called **BLS**, which stands for Boneh–Lynn–Shacham.

 - These signatures use a different Elliptic curve called BLS12-381.

 - For staking, two keys pair are generated: the  **Signing (Validator) key pair**, to actively sign on-chain (ETH2) operations such as block proposals and attestations and optionally a **Withdrawal key pair** to set the withdrawal address.
 - The **advantage** of BLS over the traditional Elliptice curve signature is the ability to aggregate signature.
 With BLS, you can combine multiple signatures and/or public keys from different users into a single representation.
-Therefore, it makes possible to verify many signatures in a single operation, instead of verify each signature individually.
+Therefore, it makes it possible to verify many signatures in a single operation, instead of verifying each signature individually.

 Reference: [6.
 KEYS IN PROOF-OF-STAKE ETHEREUM](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/keys/), [7. docs.prylabs - bls cryptography](https://docs.prylabs.network/docs/how-prysm-works/bls-cryptography), [8. kb.beaconcha.in - Ethereum 2.0 Keys](https://kb.beaconcha.in/ethereum-staking/ethereum-2-keys)